oddzag/kepler-guide/README.md

 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```

+If you get `[emerg] 3174#3174: "fastcgi_pass" directive is duplicate in /etc/nginx/sites-enabled/default:21`, make sure you only have 1 `fastcgi_pass` directive in the server block.

-We can now check-in to the hotel
+We can now check into the hotel, we just need a browser that runs Shockwave.

 #### Shockwave browser